- Home

 Some medicines and health conditions may make the skin more sensitive to UV radiation, causing it to burn or be damaged by the sun more quickly or easily.
 Ask your doctor if this applies to you and if there are any extra things you should do to protect your skin.
 You may need to use sun protection all the time, whatever the UV level is.

-UV radiation from the sun causes skin cancer, but it is also the best source of vitamin D. People need vitamin D to develop and maintain strong, healthy bones.
+UV radiation from the sun causes skin cancer, but it is also the best source of vitamin D. People need vitamin D for a variety of reasons, including to have healthy bones.

 Podcast for people affected by cancer